Facebook Figured Out My Family Secrets, And It Won't Tell Me How

 Privacy Badger from the EFF in my case.
 It's currently blocking 20 trackers on this page.

 THIS SHOULD NOT BE ALLOWED.
-(Score:1)
+(Score:2, Troll)

 Sheer probability?
 (Score:2)